-Sifnos – unique beaches and trails
+Sifnos – Unique beaches and trails

-Exciting beaches, unique beaches, marked hiking and walking trails, ancient monuments protected by UNESCO and incomparable architecture along with the unique pottery, await the visitor at the tiny island that knows well from recipes for success: The authentic Sifnian chickpeas, the sweets of the spoon, the mizithra and the exquisite cheeses and cooked dishes, all cooked in handmade local clay pots and contain as their main ingredient the love of Sifnos.
+Exciting beaches, unique beaches, marked hiking and walking trails, ancient monuments protected by UNESCO ,and incomparable architecture along with the unique pottery, await the visitor at the tiny island that knows well from recipes for success: The authentic Sifnian chickpeas, the sweets of the spoon, the mizithra and the exquisite cheeses and cooked dishes, all cooked in handmade local clay pots and contain as their main ingredient the love of Sifnos.

-Sifnos – singled out in Focus
+Sifnos – singled out in the Focus magazine

 All the preparations have been made on the island so that accommodation, restaurants, taverns, cafes, and bars can serve the tourist with one goal.
 To make him forget, always respecting his needs and financial capabilities.
 At the same time, Sifnos has already entered this year with a new unique proposal for all lovers of maritime and maritime tourism.

-Where is Sifnos island, Greece?
+Where is Sifnos Greece?

 Sifnos is situated in the Cyclades between Serifos and Milos, west of Delos and Paros, about 130 km from Piraeus.
 It is 15 km long and 7.5 km wide with a coastline of 70 km and a permanent population of nearly 2450.